Another Astra launch is imminent

-Category: Space Hits: 0Astra’s Rocket 3.3 – which attempted to launch on August 28, 2021 – appears here tipping briefly seconds after engine ignition.
+Category: Space Hits: 4Astra’s Rocket 3.3 – which attempted to launch on August 28, 2021 – appears here tipping briefly seconds after engine ignition.
 Instead of immediately ascending vertically, the rocket tipped and moved sideways.
 It hovered just about the ground for nearly 20 seconds, before starting to ascend.
 But 2 1/2 minutes later, with the vehicle tumbling, the call came to terminate, and engines were shut down.
 Image via Astra/ SpaceNews.com.

 The fledgling commercial rocket company Astra Space Inc. – aka Astra – hopes to launch a test payload for the U.S. Space Force in early November 2021.
 This launch will be Astra’s fourth attempt at reaching orbit.
 It’s also the company’s second time using the fifth iteration of the third version of its small-sat launch vehicle, the Rocket 3.4 (Launch Vehicle 0007).
 Astra had initially planned for a launch on October 28 but wrote that preparations “would not finish in time” for their first launch window.
 Now, they plan to launch during a window that opens at midnight EDT (04:00 UTC) on November 5 and runs through November 7.
 Astra will livestream the event on their website.
 As Tim Fernholz wrote in Quartz on August 30, 2021: